Liturgy for Holy Eucharist

 Hear our prayer.

 Inspire the witness of God’s people throughout the world, for our bishop Todd, our priest Peter, for our sister community in Little Rock and Father Seth, for this gathering and for all the churches in Tulsa, and all our ministry partners.
-This week we pray especially for Christ Our Peace in Omaha, Nebraska, led by Darby Whealy.
-For all those visiting the Abbey of the Heights this week—for Carlie, for Brandon, for Susanne, for Redeemer Church.
+This week we pray especially for Restoration Anglican Church in Richardson, Texas, led by the Rev. Dr. Jed Roseberry.
+For all those visiting the Abbey of the Heights this week—for Andrea.

 Lord in your mercy: